Bayern roadrunner Davies: 'From 0-100' in just one season

 PM and winger in an exchange on Twitter.

 At the beginning of the 2019/20 season, the youngster was still playing for the Bayern reserve team in the third tier, but in October he made his first start for the first team.
 Within a few weeks he established himself as an undisputed regular and has been one of the star performers of the treble-winning campaign.
-His success this year was also of great importance for his home country, as Davies was the first Canadian ever to celebrate winning the Champions League.
-Such was the magnitude of his accomplishments that even Justin Trudeau, Prime Minister of Canada, honored this achievement: "You made Canadians out there proud."
+His success this year was also of great importance for his home country.
+Davies was the first Canadian ever to celebrate winning the Champions League.
+No wonder that even Justin Trudeau, Prime Minister of Canada, honoured this achievement: "You made Canadians out there proud."

 No one has ever been that fast

 But it was not only the three trophy wins that marked Davies' rise.
-The 19-year-old, whose contract has been extended until 2025, regularly set records this season, and was voted "Bundesliga Rookie of the Season".
+The 19-year-old, whose contract has been extended until 2025, regularly set records this season and was voted "Bundesliga Rookie of the Season".
 Particularly striking were his incredibly fast sprints in defensive recovery.
-On Matchday 32, against Werder Bremen, he even set a new Bundesliga speed record, clocking 22.69 mph.
+On Matchday 32, against Werder Bremen, he even set a new Bundesliga speed record, clocking 36.51 km/h.
 Unsurprisingly then that Thomas Müller has christened him 'FCB's Roadrunner'.